How to perform Upward Stretched Legs

-If you want to go for the more advanced version, extend your arms behind your head, all the while making sure your lower back doesn’t arch up.
+If you want to go for the more advanced version of this pose, extend your arms behind your head, all the while making sure your lower back doesn’t arch.
 In fact, as you press your upper back into the floor, imagine as if you’re pushing the floor away from you.

 When to use Urdhva Prasarita Padasana?

 This pose fits nicely into a sequence aimed at strengthening your abdominal area.
 It can be both static and dynamic.
 In the static variation, your legs are lifted up, perpendicular to the floor with your arms either at your side or behind your head.

 If you’re going for the more dynamic option, bend your knees to your chest, stretch your legs straight up, and begin to do a see-saw motion with your legs, making sure your upper back body and pelvis stay firmly pressed into the floor.